Deep learning generates custom-made logistic regression models for explaining how breast cancer subtypes are classified: Introduction

+Seven decades after the birth of the learning machine \cite{doi:10.1093/mind/LIX.236.433}, deep learning has evolved to the point that it can provide various predictive analyses.
+As deep learning spreads into more and more applications, including bioinformatics analysis, there is a growing need to explain the reasons for its predictions.
+Many methods that evaluate the importance of individual features have been devised to make deep learning models more explainable.
+These methods can be roughly classified into perturbation-based and saliency-based.
+In both types, the importance is determined by how much each feature contributes to the output.
+Perturbation-based methods calculate an importance score based on how the output behaves in relation to a perturbed input \cite{zeiler2014visualizing, zintgraf2017visualizing, ribeiro2016should}.
+In saliency-based methods, the importance score depends on each feature's saliency evaluated by the gradient of the output with respect to the input \cite{simonyan2013deep,sundararajan2016gradients, bach2015pixel, shrikumar2017learning}.

-In this paper we present a point-wise linear model, a new algorithm for constructing innately explainable deep learning models.
-In the usual deep learning models, the network computes new feature vectors whose linear combination adequately expresses the objective model.
-The network of the point-wise linear model, in contrast, derives a weight function for each original feature vector as a function of the original feature vectors.
-The weighted sum of the original feature vectors with these weight functions gives the objective model.
-Since the weight functions depend on the original feature vector, the model, unlike a simple linear model, involves the nonlinear interactions between the original features.
-Because the model is a simple weighted sum of the original feature vectors, the importance of each feature can be evaluated by its weight function, as in a linear model.
+In the current study, we developed a point-wise linear model (PWL) for innately explainable deep learning in RNA-sequencing (RNA-seq) analysis.
+Conventional deep learning models compute new feature vectors with a linear combination that sufficiently expresses the objective model, while in contrast, the network of the proposed PWL model derives a weight function for each original feature vector as a function of the original feature vectors.
+Specifically, it generates a custom-made linear model (e.g., logistic regression) for each sample, and unlike a simple linear model, each linear model it generates involves the nonlinear interactions between the original features, since the weight functions depend on the original feature vector.
+At the same time, the importance of each feature can be evaluated by its weight function in each linear model.
+This property is highly advantageous in medical applications because practitioners can utilize the know-how of medical data analysis accumulated throughout its long history.
+Additionally, when the PWL model is utilized for deep learning that accurately predicts cancer subtypes, it can potentially access unknown and nonstandard knowledge related to gene expressions.